Globetrotter, Hoops Green, offers sneak peek of upcoming Harlem Globetrotters show

 Green provided fans with a sneak peek of what to expect at the upcoming Pushing the Limits show.

-WBRZ's Nadeen Abusada caught up with Green to discuss the upcoming show and discussed the Globetrotters' upcoming show.
+WBRZ's Nadeen Abusada caught up with Green to discuss the big event.

 Baton Rouge audiences will enjoy the full showcase at The Raising Cane's Rivercenter on March 14.